Welcome to our FAQ! Here are a few of the topics we cover here:

 New Piercings and Breast Feeding

-We suggest that a three month waiting period be observed following delivery in order for the body to normalize and regain physiological and hormonal equilibrium before piercing.
+We suggest that a waiting period be observed following delivery in order for the body to normalize and regain physiological and hormonal equilibrium before piercing.

 Further, we suggest that a longer period be observed prior to nipple piercing.
 It is advisable and prudent to wait three months following the cessation of breast milk production before piercing of the nipples.